-One of the most well-known Aboriginal meeting places in Australia, Redfern is a hub for many strong Indigenous organisations, businesses and institutions, all with a common goal to revitalise the area.
-Located in urban Sydney, it is ideally situated to receive support from corporate Australia and bring about positive change for the community.
+One of the most well-known Aboriginal meeting places in Australia, Redfern is a hub for many strong Indigenous organisations, businesses and institutions, all with a common goal to support the local community and drive social reform through provision of essential services, family support and mentoring, and generating employment and economic development opportunities.
+Located in urban Sydney, Redfern is ideally situated to receive support from corporate Australia and bring about positive change for the community.

 La Perouse (known as ‘La Pa’ to locals) is located in Sydney’s Eastern Suburbs 14 kilometres from Redfern.
 La Perouse, home to the Bidjigal people, was the first point of contact for European settlers at Botany Bay.
 The main challenges for La Perouse are location, with limited public transport to the area, and a lack of key community services.
 The community refers to it as ‘urban remoteness’.
-La Perouse is also a place of untapped possibilities with tourism and business opportunities waiting to be developed and resourced.
+La Perouse is also a place of potential tourism and business opportunities for the local community to tap into.